AssemblyScript/website/src/portability.md

 # Portability

-With AssemblyScript using a stricter variant of TypeScript's syntax with just a few semantic differences, there comes the opportunity to compile the same code to JavaScript with `tsc` and WebAssembly with `asc`.
+With AssemblyScript using a stricter variant of TypeScript's syntax with a few semantic differences, there comes the opportunity to compile the same code to JavaScript with `tsc` and WebAssembly with `asc`.
+The AssemblyScript compiler itself is written with portability in mind.

 ## Portable Stdlib